Check back this summer for more details. Updated 12.2.25

 Joan Lionetti is praised for its symmetrical shape and fast growth.
 Evergreen to semi-evergreen, Joan Lionetti has a dense canopy, upright growth, and performs best in full sun with regular water until established.
 Proven to handle extreme cold and hot temperatures, Joan Lionetti has proven to have a “tough-as-nails” demeanor.
 This majestic tree is named after the founder of the Tucson Clean and Beautiful program.

-A spectacular hybrid of 2 well-known desert willow trees, Sweet Bubba Seedless is a fast-growing native tree, with glossy green foliage and large pink flowers that have one of the longest blooming cycles of all the desert willows/ Sweet Bubba will reach a mature height of 20 to 25 feet tall and close to 20 feet wide.
+A spectacular hybrid of 2 well-known desert willow trees, Sweet Bubba Seedless is a fast-growing native tree, with glossy green foliage and large pink flowers that have one of the longest blooming cycles of all the desert willows.
+Sweet Bubba will reach a mature height of 20′ to 25′ tall and close to 20′ wide.
 Extremely cold hardy, heat and drought tolerant, Sweet Bubba also has a low seed count which means minimal maintenance.

 Plan for Planting